-The correlations among the data acquired during the campaign (temperature, relative humidity, atmospheric precipitation, concentration of atmospheric pollutants - NO_x, H2S and NH3 - Table S1) and the measured concentrations of PM10 components (elemental and organic carbon, inorganic ions and amines; Tables S2, S3 and S4) were evaluated by the Pearson's correlation coefficients.
-Principal component analysis (PCA) was also performed considering the full set
+The correlations among the data acquired during the campaign (temperature, relative humidity, atmospheric precipitation, and concentration of atmospheric pollutants - NO_x , H_2S , and NH_3 - Table S1 in the Supplement) and the measured concentrations of PM{10} components (elemental and organic carbon, inorganic ions and amines - Tables S2, S3, and S4) were evaluated by Pearson's correlation coefficients.
+Principal component analysis (PCA) was also performed considering the full set of PM{10} samples and species analyzed.
+Atmospheric parameters such as temperature, relative humidity, and precipitation quantities were used as supplementary variables.

-3. Results and Discussion
+3 Results and discussion